 Summer has come and gone and fall is definitely in the air.
 Along with the changing leaves comes the whole autumn/ Halloween vibe, and that means pumpkins!

-The the Māori started carving gourds for lanterns over 700 years ago, but you can thank the Irish for the custom of making jack-o'-lanterns for Halloween.
-The popular tradition, although without the candy and costumes, was at staple in 19th century Ireland, and it all began with a myth.
+The Māori started carving gourds for lanterns over 700 years ago, but you can thank the Irish for the custom of making jack-o'-lanterns for Halloween.
+The popular tradition, although without the candy and costumes, was a staple in 19th-century Ireland, and it all began with a myth.